-Skin cancer is a serious health risk that can occur when you tan underwater, as the ultraviolet (UV) radiation from the sun’s rays are still present and have the same damaging effects of regular tanning.
+Skin cancer is a serious health risk that can occur when you tan underwater, as the ultraviolet (UV) radiation from the sun’s rays are still present and have the same damaging effects as regular tanning.
 Skin cancer occurs when UV radiation damages your skin cells, causing the DNA inside them to change.

 This damage leads to mutations in these cells, which then grow out of control and form tumors.
-Since people can’t completely shield themselves from UV radiation while underwater—unlike on land where protective clothing or sunscreen may be used—tanning underwater increases a person’s risk for developing skin cancer significantly.
+Since people can’t completely shield themselves from UV radiation while underwater—unlike on land, where protective clothing or sunscreen may be used—tanning underwater increases a person’s risk for developing skin cancer significantly.

-Most swimsuits are thin or made of synthetic materials which don’t provide sufficient protection from UV radiation compared to proper sun-protective clothing.
+Most swimsuits are thin or made of synthetic materials, which don’t provide sufficient protection from UV radiation compared to proper sun-protective clothing.
 You need to protect areas such as the neck, scalp, and back of hands as they are more exposed and prone to sunburns while tanning underwater.

 Limiting sun exposure is also advised; exposing yourself too much without proper sunscreen can greatly increase your chances of developing skin cancer.
 Tanning should be done moderately with breaks every 15 minutes and never staying in direct sunlight for prolonged periods without protection.

-There are plenty of other waysyou can get a healthy-looking glow without risking your health – such as gradually building up a natural tan by slowly increasing exposure time each day instead of overexposing yourself at once.
+There are plenty of other ways you can get a healthy-looking glow without risking your health – such as gradually building up a natural tan by slowly increasing exposure time each day instead of overexposing yourself at once.